The Royal Foundation Centre for Early Childhood

 Who we are

-This website is operated by The Royal Foundation of The Duke and Duchess of Cambridge (The Foundation) (registered charity number 1132048).
-The Foundation is the controller of the personal information that is collected through the site or otherwise as set out below.
+This website is operated by The Royal Foundation of The Prince and Princess of Wales (The Foundation) (registered charity number 1132048).
+As a wholly owned subsidiary, The TRF Trading Company (registered company number 07506603) that carries out commercial activities for The Foundation, is subject to The Foundation’s policies and procedures.
+The Foundation and The TRF Trading Company are the controllers of the personal information that is collected through the site or otherwise as set out below.

 The Foundation is the Patrons’ primary charitable vehicle, and supports and co-ordinates a number of charitable Projects, in collaboration with other charities and organisations.
 These Projects sometimes have their own websites.
 This Notice applies to each of the following websites equally, unless otherwise specified below: